Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Preview the '3D Rotate.fs' FX
 - Adjust parameters of '3D Rotate'
 - Drag '3D Rotate' from Workspace Inspector into the Layer 1 FX chain
+3. Demonstrate blend / composition modes
+- From the Workspace Inspector > Layers
+- Add a second layer
+- - Use the Use Source: menu to select a video source for Layer 2
+- Select Layer 1 in the list of layers and demonstrate Layer Composition controls
+- - Adjust the size and position of Layer 1
+- - Adjust the opacity of Layer 1
+- - Demonstrate difference between OpenGL Add and OpenGL Over when adjusting opacity
+- - Note that other compositions modes and related topics will be covered in depth later
+4. Mixing between layers
+- Load the Simple Mixer example from the Templates menu and demonstrate using a mixer to:
+- - Transition between layers manually or automatically
+- - Preview content before having it go 'live' to the output
+- - Borrow stylistic techniques from DJing
+- Load the 4 Channel Mixer template and demonstrate using the 4 Channel Mixer setup to:
+- - Prepare and preview mixes before having it go 'live' to the output
+- Note that there are many ways to work with multiple layers depending on the use case or preferences of the performers
+- - Load the 4 Layer VJ Starter template
+- - Optional: If matching MIDI equipment is available, demonstrate the APC Mini or nanoKONTROL Example templates

 #### Introduction to outputs
 Continuing from above.